 This double-edged sword was made for cutting rather than stabbing, with proper skills and power this weapon was capable of cutting off the limbs and head of its victim.
-It did have some disadvantages as it was quite difficult to master and took some skill to use.
+The Broadsword did have some disadvantages as it was quite difficult to master and took some skill to use.

-“Since the earliest of medieval times Broadswords were used in different types of battles on different types of terrain.
+Since the earliest of medieval times Broadswords were used in different types of battles on different types of terrain.

-Special editions of the Broadsword were then introduced after the 14th century with the first being introduced as the Claymore sword, followed by the Basket-hilted sword and then finally the Sabre sword which made an appearance after the medieval period in the 19th century.
+Special editions of the Broadsword were then introduced after the 14th century with the first being introduced as the Claymore sword, followed by the Basket-hilted sword, and then finally the Sabre sword which made an appearance after the medieval period in the 19th century.

-Since the Broadsword was a melee weapon which was 30 to 45 inches (76cm to 114cm) long it was primarily used in very close combat as it was a light medieval sword that was easy to control with just one hand.
+Since the Broadsword was a melee weapon that was 30 to 45 inches (76cm to 114cm) long it was primarily used in very close combat as it was a light medieval sword that was easy to control with just one hand.

 Depending on the battle and current equipment being used the Broadsword could be used with one or two hands.
-The most effective way of using a Broadsword was with one hand, accompanied with a shield as has been recorded throughout history.
+The most effective way of using a Broadsword was with one hand, accompanied by a shield as has been recorded throughout history.

 The knights which used the longest version of the sword were very well trained usually from an early age and wore appropriate armour that allowed suitable protection and flexibility, on horseback they were able to take on 5 – 10 soldiers at the same time without any difficulty.

-The Claymore sword – was a version of the broadsword used during the 15th to 17th century in Scotland by the Highlanders.
+A version of the broadsword used during the 15th to 17th century in Scotland by the Highlanders.

-The Basket-hilt Broadsword – is a version of the blade which offers a protective basket on the hilt of the sword in order to protect the hand carrying it.
+This design offered a protective basket on the hilt of the sword in order to protect the hand carrying it.